Easy DIY Steps for Clearing Blocked Sinuses at Home

 Elevation and Rest: Often Overlooked Sinus Relief Methods

 Positioning can influence how well sinuses drain.
 Lying flat may worsen congestion, especially overnight.
 Elevating the head while resting can reduce sinus pressure and support airflow.
-Helpful positioning strategies include:
+Rest also supports the immune system, which is especially important when congestion is linked to infection.

 When Symptoms Suggest More Than Simple Congestion—and What “Fast” Really Means

 Online searches such as “How to Get Rid of Sinus Infection Fast” and “Best Way to Get Rid of Sinus Infection” are common, but it helps to separate viral congestion from a possible bacterial sinus infection.
-Many sinus infections begin after a cold; however, most are viral and improve with time and supportive care.
-“Fast” relief at home usually means reducing pressure and improving breathing, not eliminating the underlying cause immediately.
 Situations that may warrant contacting a clinician include:

 • Symptoms lasting more than about 10 days without improvement, which can be a sign the problem is not resolving as expected.